scc-digitalhub/docs/tutorials/docs/tvm/deploy.md

 !!! warning "Serving after an ARM compile"

     Each compile writes its Model into `so_model`, and `serve` deploys `so_model` by default.
-After an ARM compile, `so_model` points to the ARM library, which does not run on the cluster: to start a new service, set the serve field `model_path` to `store://tvm-test/model/model/yolo-function-x86`.
+After an ARM compile, `so_model` points to the ARM library, which the platform serves only on ARM nodes: without ARM nodes in the cluster the service stays **PENDING**.
+To serve the x86 build, set the serve field `model_path` to `store://tvm-test/model/tvm-so/yolo-function-x86`.
 A service that is already running is not affected.

-The ARM Models are run on the device, as shown in [Test the model](test.md#run-the-model-on-a-raspberry-pi).
+The ARM Models can run on the device, as shown in [Test the model](test.md#run-the-model-on-a-raspberry-pi), or be served by the platform when the device is a node of the cluster.